Zvax/parser/README.md

+# Templating

+Mostly abandoned project, used for the Renderer interface, and the Twig Adapter so that I can use it in other projects.

+The following is still somewhat true.

-# Simple templates parser engine
+## Simple templates parser engine

 The Engine is the parser, it will regex template strings and replace keys with values